zadelacerda/Multipoll/README.md

 # Multipoll

-Android app designed to help groups of people make decisions by voting on it.
+Android app designed to help groups of people make decisions by voting on them.

 ## Try it out